firebuild/firebuild/src/common/msg/README_FBB.txt

 string is laid out, one after the other.
 That is, each string, including the missing ones too, and each string array, occupies exactly as many bytes as mentioned in its corresponding "size" field.

+If the message length is not a multiple of 8 bytes, padding is appended to to fix that.
+This allows the supervisor to read multiple messages sequentially from a buffer without having to fix misalignment.

 Constructing and sending a message